 Format: Live-action musical

-The live-action prequel will focus on the realm of the Genies and reveal how Aladdin's Genie — famously voiced by the late Robin Williams in the 1992 animated feature — ended up in that lamp.
-Damian Shannon and Mark Swift, who wrote Dwayne Johnson's upcoming Baywatch movie, will pen the adventure comedy.
+The live-action prequel was intended to focus on the realm of the Genies and reveal how Aladdin's Genie — famously voiced by the late Robin Williams in the 1992 animated feature — ended up in that lamp.
+Damian Shannon and Mark Swift, who wrote Dwayne Johnson's Baywatch movie, were set to pen the adventure comedy.
 However, the project hit a legal roadblock thanks to Williams' will, which restricts the exploitation of his Image for 25 years after death.
 The actor-comedian died in 2014.

 Robert Downey Jr. is also spearheading a live-action rendition of Pinocchio at Warner Bros., which has Ron Howard attached to direct.